allenVth/Shipping-Request/README.md

 # Shipping-Request
-Project [Shipping Request] was created so end user can specify the methods their request will travel and notification type.
+Project [Shipping Request] was created so end user can specify the methods their request will travel and type of mail delivery.